salv-orlando/salv-orlando.github.io/about.md

 permalink: /about/
 ---

-### What do I do for a living?
+### What do you do for a living?

 I procrastinate.
 I tinker with stuff.
-I also think.
+I also think, or at least I look like as I'm thinking.
 And then I procrastinate again.

 ### What do you tinker with?